 Polsia Carrozza is Métis and Italian from Northern Ontario, with roots in Cochrane, Lake of the Woods and southern Saskatchewan.
 She is currently a 3L student in the Programme de droit canadien at the University of Ottawa and holds an Honours B.A in Psychology.
 She is on a journey of learning how to bead and speak Michif.
-She is passionate about Indigenous law, and wants to work towards advocating for better protections of Indigenous knowledge within colonial canadian IP laws.
+She is passionate about Indigenous law and wants to work towards advocating for better protections of Indigenous knowledge within colonial Canadian IP laws.

-Shelby is a 3L student in the english common law program.
+Shelby is a 3L student in the English common law program.
 She is a Moon River Metis from Ontario.
 Shelby holds a Bachelor of Science Honours from Queen’s University with a major in environmental science.
 Her undergraduate research focused on the impacts of climate change on vulnerable populations.

 Ullukkut/tansi.
-Christian is a Nunavut beneficiary, but also identifies as Cree.
-His mother is originally from Inukjuak, Nunavik (Northern Quebec), and father is from Split Lake Manitoba of the Tataskweyak Cree Nation.
+Christian is a Nunavut beneficiary but also identifies as Cree.
+His mother is originally from Inukjuak, Nunavik (Northern Quebec), and his father is from Split Lake Manitoba of the Tataskweyak Cree Nation.
 He was born in Ottawa, ON, on the unceded Territory of the Anishinaabe Algonquin Nation.
-Christian is currently a 2L student at the University of Ottawa in the Common Law program.
+Christian is a 2L student at the University of Ottawa in the Common Law program.
 He holds a certificate in Media and Communications and a diploma in General Arts and Science from Algonquin College.
 He received his B.A. in law from Carleton University.
-Prior to attending law school, Christian worked as a policy advisor in economic development, labour and legislative priority areas with Inuit Tapiriit Kanatami.
+Before attending law school, Christian worked as a policy advisor in economic development, labour and legislative priority areas with Inuit Tapiriit Kanatami.
 Christian is strongly passionate about advocating and advancing Indigenous rights across Canada.

-Wolfgang Wuttke-Stanton is Anishininiwak from Kistiganwacheeng also known as Garden Hill First Nation located in northern Manitoba from his fathers side.
-He is also Wukchumni from Tule River Indian Reservation located in central California from his mothers side.
+Wolfgang Wuttke-Stanton is Anishininiwak from Kistiganwacheeng, also known as Garden Hill First Nation, located in northern Manitoba from his father's side.
+He is also Wukchumni from Tule River Indian Reservation located in central California from his mother's side.
 He is currently a 1L student and looks forward to helping the Indigenous community.